Introduction

 Union Organizing and Union Busting

-Selection: Mrs. M Butler, “Notes on the Meeting of the Brotherhood of Sleeping Car Porters” (May 9, 1937).
+Mrs. M. Bulter, “Notes on the Meeting of the Brotherhood of Sleeping Car Porters,” (May 9, 1937)

 - What do the porters promise by signing this oath?
 Why do you think a porter would agree to sign it?
 What might be the costs or benefits to an employee of signing the oath?
-What do you think the company accomplished by asking porters to sign the oath?
+What do you think the company hoped to accomplish by asking porters to sign the oath?

 - What does Mrs. M. Butler witness at the labor rally?
 Why do you think she was willing to serve as an informant?